 Mud cloth - also called 'bogolan' - is one of Africa's most unusual and unique textiles.

 Narrow strips of handwoven cotton are stitched together into a whole cloth, then painted with patterns and symbols using a variety of natural dyes, including river mud that has been aged up to one year.
-These cloths are handwoven the thickness and weight is variable, but generally they are more like a light blanket.
+As these cloths are handwoven, the thickness and weight are variable, but generally they are similar to a light blanket.

 Usually, each cloth is a unique creation: there is only one.